programic/eslint-plugin/docs/rules/pinia-setup-order.md

 > Enforce a specific order in Pinia store setup definitions

 - :hammer: This rule is **not** automatically fixable
-- :information_source: This rule assumes you are using Pinia stores
+- :information_source: This rule assumes you are using Vue and Pinia stores

 ## :book: Rule details
 This rule enforces a specific order in in Pinia store setup definitions, so that the stores remain consistent and developers always know where to look.